huggingface/neuralcoref/README.md

 #### `spacy.strings.StringStore size changed` error

-If you have an error mentioning `spacy.strings.StringStore size changed, may indicate binary incompatibility` when loading NeuralCoref with `import neuralcoref`, it means you'll have to install NeuralCoref from the distribution's sources instead of the wheels to get NeuralCoref to build against your version of SpaCy.
+If you have an error mentioning `spacy.strings.StringStore size changed, may indicate binary incompatibility` when loading NeuralCoref with `import neuralcoref`, it means you'll have to install NeuralCoref from the distribution's sources instead of the wheels to get NeuralCoref to build against the most recent version of SpaCy for your system.

 In this case, simply re-install neuralcoref as follows: